Retiree Benefits

 Update Your Contact Information or Retiree Benefits

 - Please make the Benefits division has your up-to-date personal information, including your mailing address and phone number.
-To verify or change this information, please email or call the HR Benefits Division.
+To verify or change this information, please email the HR Benefits Division. or call 804-501-7371

 - Retirees who experience a mid-year qualifying event are eligible to make changes to their health and dental benefits within 60-days from the event date.